 One sunny morning, when the sun was still peeping through the window panes, I woke up and wandered about looking for my mom.
 I found her slippers lying in the hallway, but she was nowhere to be found.
 I remembered feeling confused… I was still waking up.
 I saw my nanny rushing about and found my dad sitting in front of the living room closet.
 He found a bag, pulled out a letter, and read it, straight-faced.
 I felt my heart stop.
 There were no explanations that I can recall!
 Mom left!
 The aftermath, I can’t recall at all.
 Why did no one care about how I felt?
 I was so vulnerable and alone.
 I was standing there … all alone.

 I became a very quiet child, no longer the happy kid I used to be.
 I wanted answers.
 “Why did my mom leave me?” was all I could think about.

 I was falling behind in school.
 I cried myself to sleep a lot.
 I was desperate for someone to love me for who I was.
 I didn’t know how to process all of this, and so I wrote it all down in my school essays.

 My teacher was very concerned about me and very kind to me.
-She would invite me over to her house.
 She always had this tender smile, one I can still recall.
 Over the years, other mother figures appeared, caring for me as a mother would.

 My dad was very busy with his work and yet, he was definitely there to show his disapproval whenever I did not meet his expectation.
 I was severely punished when I got bad grades.
 I was scolded often for things that he did not approve of.
 I felt scared because of my abusive father, but I was also confused because he was nice to me sometimes too.
 It was not a home I wanted to live in, and I missed my mother so dearly.